stripe-archive/checkout-remember-me-with-twilio-verify/blog/stripe-checkout-twilio-verify.md

 # Authenticating your returning customers with Twilio Verify

-Stripe and Twilio have teamed up to build a sample application that shows you how to securely collect and store payment details from your customers, and use Twilio Verify to send returning customers an authentication code before charging their saved card details.
+Stripe and Twilio have teamed up to build a sample application that shows you how to securely collect and store payment details from your customers and use Twilio Verify to send returning customers an authentication code before charging their saved card details.

 ## Demo and resources